Created by George R.R. Martin and Ryan Condal.

 FAQ – House of The Dragon TV Series

-How is the House of Dragons related to Game of Thrones?
+Is House of the Dragon a prequel to Game of Thrones?

 Conclusion